-The Royal River Conservation Trust and the Yarmouth Historical Society are please to present this free film series, open and welcoming to all.
-This year, four of our six films focus on powerful, extraordinary women who have made great contributions in their respective fields.
-Join us at the Yarmouth History Center, 118 East Elm St. Yarmouth, on Thursdays evenings through the winter.
-Check out the trailers and schedule below.
+The Royal River Conservation Trust and the Yarmouth Historical Society are pleased to present this free film series, open and welcoming to all.
+Join us at the Yarmouth History Center, 118 East Elm St. Yarmouth, on Thursdays evenings through the fall and winter.
+The film schedule and trailers are listed below.

 In the shady campgrounds of Yosemite Valley, climbers carved out a counterculture lifestyle of dumpster-diving and wild parties.
 And up on the walls, generation after generation has pushed the limits of climbing, vying among each other for supremacy on Yosemite’s cliffs.
 Valley Uprising is the riveting, unforgettable tale of this bold rock climbing tradition in Yosemite National park: half a century of struggle against the laws of gravity– and the laws of the land.

 With rare compassion and heart, The Human Element follows environmental photographer James Balog on his quest to highlight Americans on the frontlines of climate change, inspiring us to re-evaluate our relathionship with the natural world.